gabrielchua/RAGxplorer/README.md

 ⚠️ Do not use `requirements.txt`.
 That is so the free streamlit deployment can run.
 That file includes an additional `pysqlite3-binary` dependency.

+⚠️ If it helps with troubleshooting, this application was built using Python 3.11

 ## Usage 🏎️

 1. Setup `OPENAI_API_KEY` (required) and `ANYSCALE_API_KEY` (if you need anyscale).
 Copy